Table of Contents

 David and Bathsheba

-After David’s sin with Bathsheba, God did not have David to cut the marital relationship with her since her husband was dead and she was released from that marital law “For the woman who has a husband is bound by the law to her husband as long as he lives.
+After David’s sin with Bathsheba, God did not have David to cut the marital relationship with her since her husband was dead and she was released from that marital law.
+“For the woman who has a husband is bound by the law to her husband as long as he lives.
 But if the husband dies, she is released from the law of her husband.
 So then if, while her husband lives, she marries another man, she will be called an adulteress; but if her husband dies, she is free from that law, so that she is no adulteress, though she has married another man” (Romans 7:2-3).

-But God punished David and brought upon him the evil consequences of his sin to teach us the pure character of God’s Law.
+The Lord punished David and brought upon him the evil consequences of his sin to teach us the pure character of God’s Law.
 Three direct consequences were inflicted upon David:

 First: Nathan said the sword would never depart from David’s house (2 Samuel 12:10).
 This was fulfilled in the successive violent deaths of at least three of his sons—Amnon (2 Samuel 13:29), Absalom (2 Samuel 18:14), and Adonijah (1 Kings 2:25).